Valdur

 Valdur is an Estonian masculine given name.
+Valdur's name day is April 18th.

-As of 1 January 2021, 555 men in Estonia have the first name Valdur, making it the 255th most popular male name in the country.
-The name is most commonly found in Valga County, where 9.29 per 10,000 men bear the name.
+As of 1 January 2024, 499 men in Estonia have the first name Valdur, making it the 287th most popular male name in the country.
+The name is most commonly found in Valga County, where 8.34 per 10,000 men bear the name.
 Notable people bearing the name include: